Ivan-Isaac/Attendance-Management-system-using-face-recognition/README.md

 A fork of the same project by Patelrahul4884, with fix applied to:
 - Ensure cross compability with other OS by using 'os.path.join' for the file paths references.

+### Pre-requisite
+- Python3 + tkinter module
+- Pip module

 ### What steps you have to follow??
-- Download or clone my Repository to your device
+- Download or clone the Repository to your device.
-- type `pip install -r requirements.txt` in command prompt(this will install required package for project)
+- type `pip install -r requirements.txt` in command prompt/terminal.
+This will install required package for project.
-- Create a `TrainingImage` folder in a project folder.
-- open `attendance.py` and `automaticAttendance.py`, change all the path accoriding to your system
-- Run `attandance.py` file
+- Run `attandance.py` file with 'python3 attendance.py' in command prompt/terminal.

 ### Project flow & explaination
 - After you run the project you have to register your face so that system can identify you, so click on register new student